-iCloud syncing (also known as “iCloud Sharing”) provides the ability to share preferences, configured connections, and even custom styles between multiple copies of Textual with little to no interaction required.
+iCloud syncing (also known as “iCloud Sharing”) allows you to share preferences, configured connections, and even custom styles between multiple copies of Textual with little to no interaction required.

-In order to use iCloud Syncing, Textual must be purchased in and downloaded from the Mac App Store.
+In order to use iCloud Syncing, you must own a copy of Textual in the Mac App Store.

-If you have already purchased the standalone version of Textual and would like to use this feature, then contact us to receive a free download of Textual in the Mac App Store.
+If you have already purchased the standalone version of Textual and would like to use this feature, then contact us to receive a free promo code for the Mac App Store version.

-Enabling sharing is incredibly easy: Open Preferences (Command Comma) and select Share data between devices using iCloud.
+Enabling sharing is incredibly easy: Open Preferences (Command Comma) and enable Share data between devices using iCloud.
 That's it.
 Everything is handled automatically by Textual from this point on.

-Once enabled, Textual will ask iCloud if any other devices have shared anything.
-If they have, Textual will gather all the information that it can and synchronize it.
+Once enabled, Textual will ask iCloud if any other devices have anything to share.
+If they do, Textual will gather all the information that it can and synchronize it.

 This means that all connections and preferences shared with iCloud will be applied immediately in order to mirror all other copies of Textual.
 This mirroring process will not erase connections that are already exist.
 They will remain alongside those added from iCloud.

-Of course, this assumes iCloud is available at the time that sharing is enabled.
-If it is not, then Textual will wait until it is available before trying to gather any information from it.
+Of course this assumes iCloud is available at the time that sharing is enabled.
+If it is not, then Textual will wait until it is available before trying to gather any information.